 While I think most natural DIY projects can be done by anybody, even if you’ve never made anything yourself, some projects are especially great for beginners.
-Like these DIY Chocolate Lotion Bars.
+Like these DIY chocolate lotion bars.
 They’re easy, fast and allow room for creativity.

-These lotion bars are great for hydrating dry skin and I love them because my kids can’t “accidentally” pump lotion all over the floor.
+These homemade lotion bars are great for hydrating dry skin and I love them because my kids can’t “accidentally” pump lotion all over the floor.
 Not that they would ever do such a thing …

 Plus, they smell like chocolate, thanks to the cocoa butter.